Water Street bar guide

 Duke's on Water

-Connected to Scooter's Pub, Duke's on Water has long been the Holy Grail of cheap drinks and loud music in Milwaukee. $1 PBR's every day, pool tables, darts, a giant TV - Duke's is "dive bar" at its very best.
-No wonder it was voted the city's No. 1 Happy Hour in 2011 by OnMilwaukee.com readers.
+Connected to Scooter's Pub, Duke's on Water has long been the Holy Grail of cheap drinks and loud music in Milwaukee. $1 happy hour every day, pool tables, darts, a giant TV - Duke's is "dive bar" at its very best.

 Fire on Water

-Come get lit at Fire on Water - both a bar and a music venue.
-This dual-level lounge features over 50 beers, HD televisions, free pool, trivia on Wednesdays and live music every weekend.
-Bring in your ticket stub from a Pabst or Rave show the same night for a 2-for-1 special.
+Go get lit at Fire on Water – both a bar and a music venue.
+This dual-level lounge features over 50 beers, HD televisions, free pool and live music every weekend.

 A great place to get your whiskey fix, McGillycuddy's also offers excellent Irish beers on tap.
 When the weather turns nice, go to the Beer Garden and kiss the Gilly Stone, which is said to bring good fortune to those in need of it.
-Join the Whiskey Club (yes, there is such a thing) and get 50% off on Wednesdays.
+Head to their weekend brunch on Saturday and Sunday for cheap yet delicious hangover treatments.

 Rosie's on Water

 1111 N. Water St., (414) 274-7213

 A Milwaukee institution, Rosie's serves up great grill food made with local products (every burger name has a story) and boasts a friendly staff and clientele.
 Stop in for any reason at all, but make it a point to go on your birthday - free drinks for you and deals for your friends!